Ticket Sales Now Open | Secure Your Spot Now!

 Thrive at Work is a experience that invites leaders, team builders, and changemakers to pause and re-examine how we define productivity, performance, and participation.
 Through a neurodivergent-affirming lens, this talk introduces a new roadmap for creating spaces that bridge the gaps for all mind to thrive.

-14:50-15:20 PM
+14:50-15:20 PM GST (UAE Time)

-Neurodivergent Children's Caregivers program at Chiesi Farmaceutici
+Neurodivergent Children's Caregivers program at Chiesi Group

 Therese Utsi (Workshop)